dhammacakka/americanmonk/content/posts/what-is-killing.md

 This is often debated on the grounds of "Is it a person?" or "I didn't know or believe it was a human."
 Here in Buddhism, we have a different take on this than the rest of the world.
 In order for the kamma to be complete, one only needs to believe that it is a living being, or simply recognize that there is “life”.
 The stages of development, or the perceived ability to feel pain does not matter.
 Only the five factors matter for the kamma to be complete.

 * **Living Being:** Yes.
 (Biologically, it is life, *Pāṇo*).
-* **Perception:** **The Critical Factor.** People argue, "I didn't perceive it as a human."
+* **Perception:** People argue, "I didn't perceive it as a human."
 However, the factor is *Pāṇasaññitā*—perceiving it as a living thing.
 If you acknowledge it is biologically alive (more than a plant), this factor is met.

     The Vinaya Commentary gives a warning about 'Mistaken Perception' with the story of the **'Fourfold Case of the Goat'** (*Eḷakacatukka*).
 A man sees a shape in the dark and marks it, thinking, 'That is a goat.
 I will kill it tonight.'
 He returns at night and strikes, perceiving it to be the goat.
 But he kills his own mother.
 He thought 'Animal.'
 He killed 'Human.'
 The intention was to kill a being, and the result was the death of a human.
 The Commentary further states that because he intended to kill a being, and he killed a human and even his mother, the Kamma follows the reality of who was actually killed.
 He bears the heavy kamma of killing a human, especially that of his mother.